jackdegen/nfl-classic/README.md

-# nfl
+# nfl-classic
-Final version of NFL DFS repository
+Final version of NFL DFS for Classic contests